syzoj/syzoj/README.md

 Template designed & coded by [Sengxian](https://www.sengxian.com) and [Menci](https://men.ci).

 # Deploying
+**Warning** The following content is **outdated**.
+Please refer to https://syzoj-demo.t123yh.xyz:20170/article/1 for a detailed guide and a demo server.

 There's currently *no* stable version of SYZOJ 2, but you can use the unstable version from git.

 ```